-- Magnet based generator with integrated fully electronic ignition.
+- Magneto based generator with integrated fully electronic ignition.
 Output 12V/150W DC.
 Solid state ignition with own power supply from within the system.
 Replaces old dynamo, points, condenser, ignition coils.
 You may drive without a battery, if you want.
-There is no need for changes on engine casing.
+There is no need for changes on engine casing. - Should your motorcycle have an electronic tachometer (as a few 634 versions had), than this tach will not work with the new system.
+See our information on electronic tach with this system. - The system can be used for CZ471, but you have to take the crank pin out as timing is different (see instructions)

 - all parts are new

 - more light output

 - very stable ignition with solid spark

 - better starting, better fuel burning

-- no huzzle anymore with setting points
+- no hassle anymore with setting points

-Assembly instructions for system 35461799
+Assembly instructions for system 63461799